 Establishing a rapport as researcher and participant, rather than therapist or friend, was crucial for the participant's wellbeing, as lack of clarity regarding roles can encourage participants to reveal more than they are comfortable with during an interview (Duncombe and Jessop, 2012).
 I found that the interview schedule helped me to be clear regarding my role and the purpose for my visit; although I encouraged participants to share their stories as they wished, it meant that I focused on the research questions and objectives of the research, which is what mothers had consented to.
 Explaining, in part my reticence to follow participant leads on specific topics, such as difficulties with personal relationships.
-I found it challenging to balance the need to reciprocate with participants to share some of myself without creating a relationship that effectively coerces participants found the research supportive, and therefore potentially difficult to leave the relationship.
+I found it challenging to balance the need to reciprocate with participants to share some of myself without creating a relationship that effectively coerces participants into imparting information.
+Despite efforts to maintain distance, some participants found the research supportive, and therefore potentially difficult to leave the relationship.
 For example, Ella felt the interviews were therapeutic, while Mary became upset as the interviews' cumulation possibly symbolised changes to her life.